 The Project goal

 The project aims to develop and promote integrated and efficient bean value chains for increased productivity, nutritional value, commercialization and competitiveness of beans commodity in eastern Africa.
-The project focuses on the development and commercialization of market preferred canning bean varieties that are drought tolerant and disease resistance from available germplasm in the region.
+In addition, the project focuses on the development and commercialization of market preferred canning bean varieties that are drought tolerant and disease resistance from available germplasm in the region.

 Industrially preferred canning bean cultivars with drought and disease resistance characteristics and that are nutritionally enhanced.